Clifton-Lee/Clifton-Lee/README.md

 </p>

 # Greetings, Everyone! 👋🏾
-Thank you for looking over my data science project repositories.
+Thank you for checking out my data science project repositories.

-I love working with data, and I hope you enjoy the projects that I have created during my spare time.
+I enjoy working with data and hope you enjoy the projects I have produced in my downtime.

 ---
 ### **😊 About me**